Citation, DOI & article data

 A perforated appendix is one of the complications of acute appendicitis.
-If appendicitis is left untreated, ischaemic necrosis of a portion of appendiceal wall may occur, leading to perforation.
-An appendicolith is thought to be associated with a higher probability of perforation 1.
+When appendicitis is left untreated, necrosis (gangrene) of the appendiceal wall can occur and progress to a focal rupture.

-Computed tomography can provide a high degree of sensitivity (95%) and specificity (95%) for perforation in patients with known appendicitis if certain findings are present 1.
-Specific findings on a CT study include 3:
+Computed tomography can predict perforation with high specificity (95%) in patients with known appendicitis when certain findings are present 2-6:

-- extraluminal air locules or free intraperitoneal gas
+extraluminal gas (contained locules or free intraperitoneal gas)

-Although ultrasound is less accurate than a contrast enhanced CT, the findings can be appreciated in experienced hands.
-Diagnosis of perforated appendix relies mainly on demonstration of right iliac fossa abscess or phlegmon in association with signs of appendiceal inflammation and appendicolith.
+Although ultrasound is less accurate than a contrast-enhanced CT, the findings can be appreciated in experienced hands.
+Diagnosis of a perforated appendix relies mainly on demonstration of right iliac fossa abscess or phlegmon in association with signs of appendiceal inflammation and appendicolith.

 - 3. Horrow MM, White DS, Horrow JC.
 Differentiation of perforated from nonperforated appendicitis at CT.
 Radiology.
 2003;227 (1): 46-51. doi:10.1148/radiol.2272020223 - Pubmed citation

 - 4. Avanesov M, Wiese NJ, Karul M, Guerreiro H, Keller S, Busch P, Jacobsen F, Adam G, Yamamura J. Diagnostic prediction of complicated appendicitis by combined clinical and radiological appendicitis severity index (APSI).
 (2018) European radiology.
 28 (9): 3601-3610. doi:10.1007/s00330-018-5339-9 - Pubmed